USS Liberty. June 8, 1967.

 The Clark Clifford report concluded: “The unprovoked attack on the Liberty constitutes a flagrant act of gross negligence for which the Israeli Government should be held completely responsible, and the Israeli military personnel involved should be punished.”

-And yet, the Liberty had a large US Flag that was clearly visible on that day at that time.
+The Liberty had a large U.S. Flag that was clearly visible on that day at that time.
 Unmissable to any pilot flying low over the ship.
-Clearly the Israelis attacking the Liberty were aware that the vessel was an American spy ship, according to accredited testimony published in the Chicago Tribune.
+Clearly the Israelis attacking the Liberty were aware that the vessel was an American ship, according to accredited testimony published in the Chicago Tribune.
 And as made clear by subsequent testimony by the participants in the attack, breaching the confidentiality they were made to agree to with regard to this attack on an American vessel.

 According to the Chicago Tribune report, some of the transcripts and intelligence information have disappeared, while the rest can be found in U.S. government archives.
 Oliver Kirby, the NSA’s deputy director for operations at the time of the Liberty attack, is quoted by the Tribune as confirming the existence of the transcripts, saying he personally read them.